nathansmith/javascript-quiz/ANSWERS.md

     })(this.document);
     ```

-21. Write a function named `add` that returns the total of any number of parameters.
+21. Write a function named `sum` that returns the total of any number of parameters.
 Example&hellip;

     ```js
     // Should equal 15
-    add(1, 2, 3, 4, 5);
+    sum(1, 2, 3, 4, 5);

     // Should equal 0
-    add(5, null, -5);
+    sum(5, null, -5);

     // Should equal 10
-    add('1.0', false, 1, true, 1, 'A', 1, 'B', 1, 'C', 1, 'D', 1, 'E', 1, 'F', 1, 'G', 1);
+    sum('1.0', false, 1, true, 1, 'A', 1, 'B', 1, 'C', 1, 'D', 1, 'E', 1, 'F', 1, 'G', 1);

     // Should equal 0.3, not 0.30000000000000004
-    add(0.1, 0.2);
+    sum(0.1, 0.2);
     ```

     **Answer:**

     To handle an arbitrary number of parameters passed into a function, JavaScript gives us the handy, built-in variable called `arguments`.
 Here, we can use `parseFloat`, to ensure we filter out any non-numeric values that might be passed in, while still allowing string representations of numbers to be converted.
-Also, values are multiplied by `1e12`, totaled, then divided by `1e12`, to account for any decimal oddities due to floating-point arithmetic.
+Also, decimal values are multiplied by `1e12`, totaled, then divided by `1e12`, to account for any oddities due to floating-point arithmetic.

     ```js
-    function add() {
+    function sum() {
       // Start from zero
       var integer_total = 0; // Integer total
       var decimal_total = 0; // Decimal total